seralexger/clothing-detection-ecommerce-dataset/README.md

  'sandalias']
 ```

-All images have been automatically annotate, you can find all the annotations in the file 'annotation.zip'.
+All images have been automatically annotated, you can find all the annotations in the file 'annotation.zip'.

 ### Example